pternonophobia/UTA-VIRT-CYBER-PT-09-2021-U-LOL/1-Lesson-Plans/07-Windows-Administration-and-Hardening/2/StudentGuide.md

 - The CMD batch script required a default file size be set to 0.
 - It took a long time to find the individual file sizes within the subdirectory.
-- It then read each of those text strings and added them to the original file size.
+- It then reads each of those text strings and added them to the original file size.

 This script is inefficient and challenging for others to read.